When do I apply for graduation?

 After you successfully submit your application for graduation, the Office of the Registrar will review your York College transcript to identify your outstanding degree requirements.
 This Graduation Checklist will be mailed to your home address (typically prior to the start of your final semester).
 In the event that you have not received this Graduation Checklist prior to the start of your final semester, please contact the Graduation Unit in the Office of the Registrar.
 You should consult your major department for advisement.

 What are the degree requirements for my major?

 The degree requirements are listed in the York College Bulletin which is available online.
-You may also access your degree requirements on Cardinal Check/Degree Works, the student advisement audit system through the CUNY Portal.
+You may also access your degree requirements on Degree Works, the student advisement audit system through the CUNYfirst "Student Center".
 The requirements for your degree are taken from the bulletin which is in effect at the time you were matriculated and declared your major.
 Bulletins begin in the fall semester and end in the spring semester.
-Students who become matriculated in the summer semester must follow the fall catalog of that year.
+Students who become matriculated in the summer term must follow the fall catalog of that year.